Anubis virus removal guide

 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software 'cracks'.|

 |Damage||Stolen passwords and banking information, identity theft, monetary loss|

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

 Some examples of other malicious programs that are classified as information stealers are Babax, StormKitty, and DarkStealer.
 Most are employed to steal sensitive information, which could be misused to generate revenue in various ways.
 The methods that cyber criminals use to trick people into installing malware onto their computers are described below.

 How to avoid installation of malware

 Do not open files attached to irrelevant emails or website links within the messages, especially if the emails are received from unknown, suspicious addresses.
 They are often sent by cyber criminals who disguise their emails as important and official.
 All files and programs should be downloaded from official and trustworthy websites, and via direct links.
 Third party downloaders, Peer-to-Peer networks, and the other sources, tools mentioned above should not be trusted or used.
 Also avoid third party installers.
 Software must be updated and activated only with tools and implemented functions designed by the official developers.
 Unofficial, third party tools often cause installation of malicious software and, furthermore, it is illegal to use them to activate licensed programs.
 Keep operating systems safe by regularly scanning them with reputable antivirus or anti-spyware software - keep this software up to date.
-If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+If you believe that your computer is already infected, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.